Salcci/cordova-plugin-iospreferences/README.md

-# Application Preference plugin for Cordova iOS #
+# Application Preferences plugin for Cordova iOS #

 Use this Cordova plugin to read and store iOS application preferences.